pcafrica/advanced_programming_2023-2024/lectures/11/11-py_classes_modules.md

 ```

 When executed, this program prints the command line arguments provided to it.
 The `sys.argv` variable holds these arguments as a list.
 For instance, running `python module_using_sys.py we are arguments` results in `sys.argv[0]` being `'module_using_sys.py'`, `sys.argv[1]` being `'we'`, `sys.argv[2]` being `'are'`, and `sys.argv[3]` being `'arguments'`.

 ---

-# Byte-compiled .pyc Files

-To enhance import performance, Python creates byte-compiled files (`.pyc`).
-These files, platform-independent and located in the same directory as the corresponding `.py` files, speed up subsequent imports by storing preprocessed code.

----